 The most effective way of doing this is via the G2G PASS system.

 Applications should be submitted at least five (5) business days - and not more than seven (7) days - before you plan to travel to Tasmania.

 A new G2G PASS registration is required each time a person travels to Tasmania.
 For more information visit Travel FAQs.

 For the list of current high-risk areas and premises see Travel Alert.

 High-risk areas - Australia

-Travellers who have spent time in a high-risk area within Australia in the 14 days before arriving in Tasmania are not permitted to enter Tasmania, unless approved as an Essential Traveller.
+Travellers who have spent time in a high-risk area in the 14 days before arriving in Tasmania are not permitted to enter Tasmania, unless approved as an Essential Traveller.

 High-risk areas – Overseas and cruise ships

-Travellers who have spent time in a high-risk overseas area (including the New Zealand high-risk premises) or on a cruise ship in the 28 days prior to arriving in Tasmania require pre-approval from the Deputy State Controller to enter Tasmania.
+- Travellers who have spent time overseas (other than low risk areas in New Zealand) or on a cruise ship in the 14 days prior to arriving in Tasmania require pre-approval from the Deputy State Controller to enter Tasmania.

 Travellers who have spent time in a high-risk area in the 14 days prior to arrival in Tasmania and whose travel is for identified critical work, health, compassionate or other specified reasons can seek to enter the State as an Essential Traveller.